brentvollebregt/nitratine.net/posts/my-desktop-backgrounds/post.md

 ### Material Design Blue
 ![Material Design Blue](/posts/my-desktop-backgrounds/material-design-blue.jpg)

-You will find I like material design and I used to try and design a lot of my projects to the specifications, this is obviously quite time consuming so I settle for backgrounds, colours and icons.
+You will find I like material design and I used to try and design a lot of my projects to the specifications, this is obviously quite time-consuming so I settle for backgrounds, colours and icons.

 This was also found by Google Image search but [originated here](http://wallpaperswide.com/material_design-wallpapers.html)

 ### Fluorescent Face
 ![Fluorescent Face](/posts/my-desktop-backgrounds/fluorescent-face.jpg)

 I really liked the colours in this background.
 Monitors that render colour well makes this image look amazing.
-Unfortunately I don't remember where this image came from and a reverse image search is not providing hints by giving me 30 different results at the same resolution.
+Unfortunately, I don't remember where this image came from and a reverse image search is not providing hints by giving me 30 different results at the same resolution.

 ### LHC Blocks
 ![LHC Blocks](/posts/my-desktop-backgrounds/lhc-blocks.jpg)